 In collaboration with the Paul Tornambe Retina Research Foundation and the Scripps Research Institute, Retina Consultants San Diego is dedicated to fighting blindness through cutting-edge bench and clinical research.
 Over the past 40 years, RCSD has participated in hundreds of studies.
 These studies are producing revolutionary treatment options, and provide our patients access to next generation medications.

-For those who qualify, clinical trial can be very beneficial.
+For those who qualify, clinical trials can be very beneficial.
 In addition to potentially receiving a medication that is more effective, there are no out-of-pocket costs for patients.
 Insurance is not involved so we can see any eligible patient.
 Transportation is typically covered, making it easier on the patient and family members.
 In fact, patients often (but not always) receive a $75 to $100 stipend per visit.
 More importantly, patients have an opportunity to contribute to science and future treatment options in a meaningful way.